katrinab2727/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cat lecture1/messages/en-us.txt
 Hello World!
 ```
 The working directory was home, so a path to a file was used as an argument. `cat` then outputted what was in the en-us.txt file.
-Since only one file was used, the file was concatenatted to nothing printed into the terminal.
+Since only one file was used, the file was concatenatted to nothing and printed its contents into the terminal.